 These days the revival is more than complete and growing.
-The craft scene, returning industries and high-tech jobs make this city a growing centre of prosperity.
+The craft scene, returning industries, and high-tech jobs make this city a growing center of prosperity.
 Industry, hard hit by corporations pimping jobs for pennies, has remained and grown since the bottom hit a few decades ago.

 The revival of the city has been fantastic.

 In the meantime hipsters, tech nerds, and people who are sick of suburban living have returned to the downtown, and are colonizing places which were never residential in the first place.

 Milwaukee is one of the finest examples of urban renewal and its only getting better.
 One of the first places to visit in the city center is called The “Third Ward.”
 The heart of the third ward, in my opinion, is an amazing Farmers Market located in what is called the Milwaukee Public Market.
 With about 100 vendors you can find any food you are looking for both to take home or to eat right in-house.
 It’s extremely popular and is a must see on your visit.
 If you already live in the area and you haven’t visited yet, you have no excuse.
 Go there now!